whitneyburton/portfolios/20151002-ryan-asensio-m2.markdown

 ### Playing a Part

   I emptied and refilled ~5 dishwashers this module.
 Not too bad, but not as good as last module.
 I helpled out a 1508 student on several occasions in the first few weeks.
 I addented DSA a few times.
 I brought breakfast the second-to-last friday for the school.
 I gave a pretty cool lightning talk about cheese.
 Will do another in the same style next module.
+Also helped lead a student session with Jusint Holzmann.